Frequently Asked Questions (FAQ)

 Can I complete multiple YEBW programs in the same summer?

-Yes, depending on your age and other factors, you may attend Business Week, Investing Week and Entrepreneur Week in the same year.
+Yes, depending on your age, program availability and other factors, you may attend Business Week, Finance Week, Marketing Week and Entrepreneur Week in the same year.
 Upperclassmen—juniors and seniors—who want to complete our series of programs during the same summer will be granted preference over underclassmen—freshmen and sophomores—who have the option to return for the program the following summer.

 I don’t think my family can afford the full tuition; can I still attend?

 Our mission is to provide all Oregon high school students the opportunity to experience YEBW.
 We want to ensure you are able to attend regardless of financial circumstances.